CloudLabs-MOC/mslearn-azure-developer/instructions/azure-container-services/03-deploy-to-container-apps.md

-## Exercise 3: Deploy a container to Azure Container Apps with the Azure CLI
+## Lab 05 - Module 3: Deploy a container to Azure Container Apps with the Azure CLI

 ## Lab Scenario